frame-lang/frame_transpiler/README.md

-# Frame Language Transpiler v0.5.1
+# Frame Language Transpiler v0.7.0

 Hi!
 So very glad you are interested in Frame.
 Frame system design markdown language for software architects and engineers.
-It is an easy to learn textual language for defining system specifications that can generate both UML documentation as well as code in 7 langauges.
+It is an easy to learn textual language for defining system specifications that can generate both UML documentation as well as code in 7 languages.

 ## Purpose

 This project contains the code for building the Frame Language Transpiler - the Framepiler.
-The Framepiler is written in Rust and transpiles Frame specification documents into 6 programming languages (more to come) and UML documentation.
+The Framepiler is written in Rust and transpiles Frame specification documents into 7 programming languages (more to come) and UML documentation.

 ## New in this release

 This release brings a slew of features focused on Rust, Frame's newest language.
 All of these new capabilites are only implemented in Rust, but will be rolled out to other languages as they gain users and build a community.

 1. Configurable code generation
 2. Rust formatting improvements
 3. Code conforms more closely to rustfmt guidelines.
 4. Added introspection - codegen to discover the current state
 5. Added interface call syntax iface() - call the interface from event handlers.